Viber/viber-bot-node/README.md

 ### Installing
 Creating a basic Viber bot is simple:

-1. Import `@viber/viber-bot` library to your project
+1. Import `viber-bot` library to your project
 2. Create a Public Account and use the API key from https://developers.viber.com/
 3. Configure your bot as described in the documentation below
 4. Add the bot as middleware to your server with `bot.middleware()`